-Pancreatic cysts are fluid-filled sacs in the pancreas.
-While most are benign, some have the potential to become pancreatic cancer.
-NewYork-Presbyterian has one of the few pancreatic cyst surveillance clinics in the country, offering periodic monitoring of potentially precancerous cysts and treatment for all cysts that cause pain and discomfort.
+Pancreatic cysts are fluid-filled cavities in the pancreas.
+They are usually benign, but some have the potential to become pancreatic cancer.
+NewYork-Presbyterian has one of the largest pancreatic cyst surveillance clinics in the country, offering periodic monitoring of potentially precancerous cysts and minimally invasive treatment for cysts that cause pain and discomfort.

 Our doctors are experts in the assessment of pancreatic cysts.
 Some of the tools we use are not widely available elsewhere.

-- Endoscopic ultrasound (EUS).
-An interventional endoscopist uses a special endoscope with high-energy sound waves ("echoendoscope") to see your pancreas and the pancreatic duct.
+- Endoscopic ultrasound (EUS) using a special endoscope with high-energy sound waves ("echoendoscope") to see your pancreas and the pancreatic duct.

-- Endoscopic retrograde cholangiopancreatography (ERCP).
-This technique combines endoscopy and x-rays.
-An interventional endoscopist guides an endoscope through your mouth to the pancreas and pancreatic duct, releases a dye that assists in imaging, and then x-rays them.
-ERCP provides a clear image of the structure of your pancreas and can show any abnormalities.
+- Endoscopic retrograde cholangiopancreatography (ERCP), which combines endoscopy and x-rays to see the structure of your pancreas and any abnormalities.
 NewYork-Presbyterian’s interventional endoscopists routinely perform this procedure and are highly regarded experts in its use.

-- Pancreatoscopy.
-We use this technique to directly visualize the pancreatic duct.
+- Pancreatoscopy is a way to directly visualize the pancreatic duct.

 - Confocal imaging.
 NewYork-Presbyterian is one of few hospitals offering this highly specialized approach, which involves the use of a small microscope to analyze cells to determine if they are normal or precancerous.
 Tissue may be immediately removed through the endoscope for further examination.

 Our Approach to Care